oneapi-src/oneDNN/doc/programming_model/basic_concepts.md

 ### Primitives

 oneDNN is built around the notion of a *primitive* (@ref dnnl::primitive).
-A *primitive* is a functor object that encapsulates a particular computation such as forward convolution, backward LSTM computations, or a data transformation operation.
+A *primitive* is an object that encapsulates a particular computation such as forward convolution, backward LSTM computations, or a data transformation operation.
 Additionally, using primitive *attributes* (@ref dnnl::primitive_attr) certain primitives can represent more complex *fused* computations such as a forward convolution followed by a ReLU.